thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/passport-demo-jwt-strategy.md

 # Demo: Using password-jwt to validate JWT tokens

 In the previous section, we learned how to use `express-jwt` to validate JWT tokens.
-We could do the same with another library called `passport-jwt`.
+We could do the same with another library called [passport-jwt](https://www.npmjs.com/package/passport-jwt).
 It's strategy for passport.js.

 We have a [sample project](https://github.com/thoughtworks-jumpstart/express-auth-demo) which shows how to save JWT in cookies after authentication and how to use password-jwt to validate JWT tokens in subsequent requests.